 Have questions about our Kombucha Cultures?
-Find answers to some of the most asked questions about this culture product:
+Find answers to some of the most asked questions about this live culture:

 Yes, a single purchase of our cultures can provide you with a lifetimes supply of kombucha.